halfdog/guerillabackup/README.md

 * operate under stable conditions with solid network, sufficient storage, trust between both backup data source and sink

+# Getting started:

+For those just wanting to get started quickly, following trail might be the best:

+* Build (see "Building" below) the software or install the binary package from file ("dpkg -i guerillabackup_[version]_all.deb") or repository ("apt-get install guerillabackup".
+* Follow the steps from "doc/Installation.txt", section "General GuerillaBackup Configuration".
+* If not everything is fine yet, see "doc/FAQs.txt" to see if your problem is already known.
+* If still not working, please file a bug/feature request at github, see "Resources" section below.

 # Building:

 * Build a native Debian test package using the default template: